MrHambardzumyan/AURA-Project-ML/README.md

 ## Benchmarks 📈

 Detailed benchmark results and performance comparisons for different models and subjects can be found in `benchmarks.md`.

-## Contributing 🤝

-Feel free to fork the repository, open issues, or submit pull requests.

 ## License 📄